 Dr Edward Morris, Structural Electron Microscopy team

-The Structural Electron Microscopy Team focuses on the use of electron microscopy and image analysis based methods to determine the three-dimensional structure and explain the function of large multi protein complexes.
+The Structural Electron Microscopy Team focused on the use of electron microscopy and image analysis based methods to determine the three-dimensional structure and the function of large multi protein complexes.
 Generally it is difficult to determine the structures of such complexes by standard crystallographic or NMR techniques since they are large and are frequently only available in small amounts and at limited concentrations.

 Their main project areas within the team were concerned with the structure of the 26S proteasome and the COP9 signalosome, both of which play central roles in the ubiquitin proteasome system.

 The Structural Electron Microscopy Team was also actively involved in collaborative projects with other groups both within and outside the Institute of Cancer Research.
 These projects included the electron microsope based structural analysis of the anaphase promoting complex (Professor David Barford, Division of Structural Biology) and the minichromosome maintenance complex (Dr John Diffley, London Research Institute).